Mini Drivers: Inside the Niche History & Surging Future

 How Far Does a Mini Driver Go?

-Additionally, there are interchangeable heavy and light weights.
-Move the heavy weight to the back and you get a higher-launching, more forgiving mini driver.
-Swap that heavy weight to the front and that mini driver becomes lower-spinning and you’ll squeeze out more distance.
+Move the heavy weights to the back for a higher-launching, more forgiving mini driver.
+Swap those heavy weights to the front and that mini driver becomes lower-spinning, and you’ll squeeze out more distance.

-Considering the combination of those two variables, if you have a mini driver turned down to 9.5 degrees in a low-spin setting, there’s a good chance you’ll hit it pretty close to the distance you hit your driver, especially if that driver is acting up.
+Considering the combination of those two variables, if you have a mini driver turned down to 9.5 degrees in the low-spin setting, there’s a good chance you’ll hit it pretty close to the distance you hit your driver, especially if that driver is acting up.

 Alternatively, if your mini driver is set to a higher-launching, more forgiving setting, you can expect it to go farther than your 3-wood, but not as far as your driver.